Antibiotics for acne: tetracycline antibiotics

 Tetralysal is often prescribed when over-the-counter acne treatments have proven ineffective.
 Before and after studies and patient reviews have shown Tetralysal to be an effective treatment for adult acne.
 (About 5% of women and 1% of men continue to have acne over the age of 25 in the UK).

-Note: this is not a suitable treatment for pregnant or breastfeeding women or anyone with a liver or kidney disease (women are sometimes prescribed erythromycin instead).
+Note: this is not a suitable treatment for pregnant or breastfeeding women or anyone with a liver or kidney disease (pregnant women are sometimes prescribed Zineryt instead).
 Tetralysal can also make oral contraceptives ineffective during the first 10 days of treatment, so extra precaution is needed.

 Dealing with problem skin: acne symptoms